lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Daily accountability partner

 ## Maybe
+- Upgrade your account to customize image footer.
+- Best streak
 - Autocreate the post
 - Migrate the old database.
 	- Learn to turn slate into html.